VEGOILS-Palm oil edges toward worst weekly session in six

 JAKARTA, June 17 (Reuters) - Malaysian palm oil futures fell for a third straight day on Friday and was heading for the worst weekly session in six weeks, as rising Indonesian exports and an expectation of improving output dragged prices lower.

-The benchmark palm oil contract FCPOc3 for September delivery on the Bursa Malaysia Derivatives Exchange fell 1.33% to 5,400 ringgit ($1,228.67) per tonne in early trade.
+The benchmark palm oil contract FCPOc3 for September delivery on the Bursa Malaysia Derivatives Exchange fell 1.30% to 5,402 ringgit ($1,227.73) per tonne by midday break.

-* Top vegetable oil importer India has reduced the base import prices of crude palm oil, soyoil, gold and silver, the government said late on Wednesday.
+Meanwhile, cargo surveyors this week reported a monthly decline in Malaysian palm oil products exports in the first half of June.

-* Dalian's most-active soyoil contract DBYcv1 fell 0.64%, while its palm oil contract DCPv1 fell 1.12%.
-Soyoil prices on the Chicago Board of Trade BOc2 were traded 0.39% higher.
+Elsewhere, Dalian's most-active soyoil contract DBYv1 fell 1.70%, while its palm oil contract DCPv1 fell 2.40%.
+Soyoil prices on the Chicago Board of Trade BOc2 erased its earlier gain to trader 0.37% lower.

 (Reporting by Fransiska Nangoy; Editing by Shailesh Kuber)